-We also have Fixed Fees for many Local Court Defended Hearings - if you wish to plead 'not guilty' and defend the case.
+We also have Fixed Fees for many Local Court Defended Hearings - if you wish to plead 'not guilty' and have us defend you in court.

-Fixed fees are also available for Appeals, Bail Applications, Prison Visits and many other services. + Find out more
+Fixed fees are also available for Appeals, Bail Applications, Prison Visits, Police Interviews and many other services. + Find out more

-Our fixed fee services are available for all types of criminal and driving cases such as drink driving and other traffic cases, drugs, assaults and AVOs, fraud, larceny and serious crime.
+Our fixed fee services are available for all types of criminal and driving cases such as drug possession, assaults, AVOs, drink driving and a range of traffic cases.

-If you dont have a court date or just wish to attend our offices for Expert Criminal or Traffic Law Advice from an Experienced Criminal Lawyer, there is a fixed fee of $200 + GST ($220).
+If you don't have a court date and wish to attend our offices for personalised advice from an Experienced Criminal Lawyer, there is a fixed fee of $200 + GST ($220).